About The Surviving Object

 The Surviving Object is an investigation on the boundary between the digital and physical presences of a group of historical etchings.
 The work explores the capacities of mirrored digital and material artifacts to project their forces into each other’s space affectively.

 To undertake this investigation, I adopt multiple positions on the spectrum of maker, collector, curator, historian and cultural theorist.
-I am interested in how artworks condense as physical symptoms the under the blows and counter-blows of the digital hegemony.
+I'm interested in how artworks condense as a contemporary symptom, under the blows and counter-blows of the digital hegemony.

-From Georges Didi-Hubermann, I propose that the etchings act counter to our time and therefore act on our time; their survival and display models the eruption of the past from within the present.
-The recursion of these phantoms subverts the confident trajectories of artistic and moral progress.
-Their unexpected materialisation is a symptom of a frightening depth that has been incompletely repressed.
+The Surviving Object is a work that attends closely to the example of Aby Warburg’s Bilderatlas Mnemosyne (1927 - 1933).
+Proceeding from Georges Didi-Hubermann's interpretation of Warburg, I propose that these etchings act counter to our time and therefore act on our time.
+Their survival and display models the eruption of a European past from within the neo-colonial present: Their recursion as phantoms subverts digital artistic and moral ahistoricity, their unexpected materialisation becomes a symptom of frightening depths that have been incompletely repressed.

 Sigmund Freud wrote that the symptom is “a chosen piece of ambiguity with two meanings in complete mutual contradiction.”1 Symptoms are ‘both/and’ not ‘either/or’.
-The Surviving Object's Atlas is an endeavour that attends closely to the example of Aby Warburg’s Bilderatlas Mnemosyne (1927 - present).
-It is a hypothetical, provisional, digital-material tool for generating perceptible and affective ‘both/and’ symptoms.
+The Surviving Object is a hypothetical, provisional, digital-material tool for generating perceptible and affective ‘both/and’ symptoms.

 1. Sigmund Freud, Introductory Lectures on Psychoanalysis, ed.
 James Strachey, London, Allen & Unwin, 1964. p.446